James Ellroy: Film adaptations and screenplays

 Several of Ellroy's works have been adapted to film, including Blood on the Moon (adapted as Cop), L.A.
 Confidential, Brown's Requiem, Killer on the Road/Silent Terror (adapted as Stay Clean), and The Black Dahlia.
-In each instance, screenplays based on Ellroy's work have been penned by other screenwriters.
+In each instance, screenplays based on Ellroy's work were written by other screenwriters.

 While he has frequently been disappointed by these adaptations (such as Cop), he was very complimentary of Curtis Hanson and Brian Helgeland's screenplay for L.A.
 Confidential at the time of its release.
 In succeeding years, however, his comments have been more reserved:

-Shortly after viewing three hours of unedited footage for Brian De Palma's adaptation of The Black Dahlia, Ellroy wrote an essay, "Hillikers," praising De Palma and his film.
+Shortly after viewing three hours of unedited footage for Brian De Palma's adaptation of The Black Dahlia, Ellroy wrote an essay, "Hillikers", praising De Palma and his film.
 Ultimately, nearly an hour was removed from the final cut.
 Of the released film, Ellroy told the Seattle Post-Intelligencer, "Look, you're not going to get me to say anything negative about the movie, so you might as well give up."
 He had, however, mocked the film's director, cast, and production design before it was filmed.

 Ellroy co-wrote the original screenplay for the 2008 film Street Kings but refused to do any publicity for the finished film.

-In a September 2008, Daily Variety reported that HBO, along with Tom Hanks's production company, Playtone, was developing American Tabloid and The Cold Six Thousand for either a miniseries or ongoing series.
+In September 2008, Daily Variety reported that HBO, along with Tom Hanks's production company, Playtone, was developing American Tabloid and The Cold Six Thousand for either a miniseries or ongoing series.

 In a September 2009 interview, Ellroy himself stated, "All movie adaptations of my books are dead."
 In a November 2012 interview, when asked about how movie adaptations distort his books, he remarked, "[Film studios] can do whatever the [fuck] they want as long as they pay me."
+As of 2023, Ellroy refuses to answer any questions about both the film adaptions of his books or the scripts he wrote in the 2000s.

 In an October 2017 interview with The New York Times, Tom Hanks stated he would be interested in playing the part of Lloyd Hopkins if a film or stage adaptation was put into production.

+In February 2024, it was reported Ellroy had signed on with Hollywood talent agency UTA and that producers were shopping around a film adaption of his then-latest novel The Enchanters.